hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 a Consensus instance that starts from genesis, or from a particular round.

-Likewise, if a node needs to reconnect, Execution will `destroy` the existing Consensus, and create a complete new one, and `initialize` it appropriately with information from the starting round, after having downloaded and initializing itself with the correct round.
+Likewise, if a node needs to reconnect, Execution will `destroy` the existing Consensus, and create a complete new one, and `initialize` it appropriately with information from the starting round, after having downloaded data and initializing itself with the correct round.
 Reconnect therefore is the responsibility of Execution.
 Consensus does not have to consider reconnect at all.

 ### Gossip